-- Install Android File Transfer from www.android.com/filetransfer, and follow the instructions there.
+- Install Android File Transfer from www. android.com/filetransfer, and follow the instructions there.
 (If you are using Android File Transfer for the first time, double-click it to open it.
-After the first connection, it opens automatically whenever you connect.) - Connect your tablet to your computer with a USB cable.
-Android File Transfer starts, if it's not already running, and opens a window that displays the contents of your tablet, along with storage space details at the bottom of the window. - Work with this window much as you do in the Finder window: open and close folders, create new folders, and drag files to or from it and other Finder windows. - 4.
-Disconnect the USB cable when you finish.
+After the first connection, it opens automatically whenever you connect.) - Connect your phone to your computer with a USB cable.
+Android File Transfer starts, if it's not already running, and opens a window that displays the contents of your phone, along with storage space details at the bottom of the window. - Work with this window much as you do in the Finder window: open and close folders, create new folders, and drag files to or from it and other Finder windows. - 4.
+Disconnect the USB cable when you finish tions, touch Settings > Device > Storage > Menu > USB computer connection.